The Most Controversial Sports Illustrated Swimsuit Photos We’ve Ever Seen

 7. Kate Upton’s oddly altered body

-Supermodel Kate Upton is known for her voluptuous curves, but one of her photos resulted in backlash.
-New York Daily News notes the 2012 Swimsuit cover shows Upton looking unusually petite, especially in the bust area.
-Her stomach looks uncharacteristically flat, and she has a “strangely absent nether region.”
+Supermodel Kate Upton is known for her voluptuous curves, but one of her photos faced major backlash.
+The 2012 Swimsuit cover shows Upton’s stomach looks uncharacteristically flat, and she has a “strangely absent nether region.”
 Even Upton’s face doesn’t look like her real features, clearly showing how the designers went overboard on the airbrushing.

 Next: Did SI take advantage of these barely legal athletes?

 Sports Illustrated featured Olympic athletes in their 2017 Swimsuit issue, with Aly Raisman and Simone Biles showing off their muscular frames.
-Many were disappointed in the gymnasts because they had so many young fans who view them as role models.
-US Weekly says the athletes are proud of the shoot, however.
-“Aly and Simone represent all that is beautiful and strong and inspiring in women today,” responded SI Swimsuit editor MJ Day.
+Many were disappointed because the gymnasts have so many young fans who view them as role models.
+But the athletes are proud of the shoot.
+“Aly and Simone represent all that is beautiful and strong and inspiring in women today,” SI Swimsuit editor MJ Day told US Weekly.

 Next: Major curves combine with extreme cold.